adaptiman/tcmg303final/README.md

 <img src="images/79-focus.png" alt="Don't be that guy" />

-## Getting Started
+# Getting Started

 For your development VM, use Azure Standard E2s v3 (2 vcpus, 16 GiB memory).
 Name it `OpenEatsDocker` and create it in the `South Central US Region`.

-Clone the repos in your home directory:
+Clone the repos `in your home directory`:
 ```
 ~$ git clone https://github.com/adaptiman/tcmg303final.git
 ~$ git clone https://github.com/open-eats/OpenEats.git
 ```

-## Checking your Work
+# Checking your Work

 Luke has written a little program for you contained in this repo that will check your deployment as you go.
 Run it occasionally and check your work:
 ```